feelab-info/sency-website/_news/announcement_1.md

 inline: true
 ---
 <div class='specialParagraph' markdown='1'>
-The **Alamo** project is set to start in January 2024.
+The **ALAMO** project is set to start in January 2024.
 We will be recruiting first stage researchers soon.
 </div>